The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

 where $Px\equiv P\{ x^0, \vec x\} = \{ x^0, -\vec x\}$, ${\cal P}=\gamma^0$, ${\cal C}=i\gamma^2\gamma^0$, ${\cal CP}=i\gamma^2$ and $\psi_{R,L}^*$ are the complex conjugates of $\psi_{R,L}$.
 We can easily verify the equations

-the last two of which show that both $\cal P$ and $\cal C$ interchange $L$ with $R$ (whilst $\cal PC$ leaves them unchanged).
+the last two of which show that both $\cal P$ and $\cal C$ interchange $L$ with $R$ (whereas $\cal PC$ leaves them unchanged).

-Note that, despite their anticommutativity, $\cal P$ and $\cal C$ act commutatively on fermion bilinears, of which all spinor observables are made of.
+Note that, despite their anticommutativity, $\cal P$ and $\cal C$ act commutatively on fermion bilinears, of which all spinor observables are made.

-The general form of ${\cal I}_0(x)$ introduced in Eq.(\ref{conf5}) is determined by requiring that $I_0$ commutes with $P, C, P_\pm$, as time reversal $T$ does, as the heuristic principle of preservation of formal laws suggests, and that it satisfies Eq.(\ref{IoIo}).
+The general form of ${\cal I}_0(x)$ introduced in Eq (\ref{conf5}) is determined by the requirement that $I_0$ commutes with $P, C, P_\pm$, like time reversal $T$, as the heuristic principle of preservation of formal laws suggests, and that it satisfies Eq (\ref{IoIo}).
 In summary,